RoamGuru Roam Guru

 Berlin's story isn't one story.
 It's dozens layered on top of each other, sometimes literally.
 The city was bombed to rubble in 1945, divided by a wall for 28 years, then stitched back together in a rush of cranes and construction that hasn't stopped since.
 You can stand at Potsdamer Platz and know that this was once the busiest traffic intersection in Europe, then became a desolate no-man's-land, then became the glass-and-steel corporate center it is today—all within living memory of people drinking coffee at the Starbucks beneath the Sony Center canopy.

 The city is massive.
 Nine times the size of Paris.
 You cannot walk Berlin the way you walk Rome or Barcelona.
 The U-Bahn and S-Bahn are your bloodstream here.
-A day pass costs €9.90 and covers zones A and B, which is where you'll spend 90% of your time.
-Zone C includes Potsdam and Schönefeld Airport.
-Don't buy it unless you're leaving the city proper.

 Mitte: The Weight of History

-Five minutes south on foot, the Brandenburg Gate stands exactly where it has since 1791.
+Five minutes south on foot, the Brandenburg Gate stands exactly where it has since 1791 at Pariser Platz.
 The Quadriga statue on top—the four horses pulling a chariot—was taken to Paris by Napoleon in 1806 and returned after his defeat.
 The gate survived World War II with significant damage, was restored, then found itself directly on the East-West border.
 For 28 years, it stood in no-man's-land.
 You couldn't pass through it.
 You could only look at it from one side or the other.
 When the Wall fell in November 1989, this is where people gathered.
 The stones have seen things.

 Museum Island: The Concentration of Culture

-The Spree River wraps around Museum Island, a UNESCO site holding five museums built between 1830 and 1930.
-The Pergamon Museum is closed until 2027 for renovations.
-What remains open is still enough to fill a full day.
-The Neues Museum houses the bust of Nefertiti—3,000 years old, painted stucco on limestone, her one remaining eye looking past you like you're not interesting enough to hold her attention.
+The Neues Museum (Bodestraße 1–3) houses the bust of Nefertiti—3,000 years old, painted stucco on limestone, her one remaining eye looking past you like you're not interesting enough to hold her attention.
 The museum itself is worth studying: British architect David Chipperfield restored it between 1999 and 2009, leaving bullet holes and fire damage visible in the stairwells as part of the fabric.
-A €19 day pass gets you into all the museums on the island.
+Hours: Daily 10 AM–6 PM (Thu until 8 PM).
+Admission: €14, or €19 Museum Island day pass for all five museums.

-The Alte Nationalgalerie holds 19th-century German painting.
+The Alte Nationalgalerie (Bodestraße 1–3) holds 19th-century German painting.
 The Bode Museum contains sculptures and Byzantine art.
 The Altes Museum, the oldest of the five, displays classical antiquities beneath a rotunda modeled on the Pantheon.
 The sheer accumulation of objects can overwhelm you.
 I recommend choosing two museums maximum and actually looking at what's there instead of rushing through to check boxes.

 The Wall: What's Left